Skip to content

 from haiku.skills import SkillToolset

-toolset = SkillToolset(skill_paths=[Path("./my-skill")])
+toolset = SkillToolset(skill_paths=[Path("./skills")])

 print(toolset.skill_catalog)

-Wire it into a pydantic-ai Agent to run it:
+Wire it into a pydantic-ai Agent:

 from pydantic_ai import Agent